 - 2. Did the school/school cafeteria promote the March National School Breakfast Week and October National School Lunch Week activities?

 - 3. Did the school promote healthy nutrition activities? (check all that apply)

-- a. in the classroom
+- a.
+In the classroom

-- b. during physical education classes
+- b.
+During physical education classes

-- c. during health classes
+- c.
+During health classes

-- d. in the cafeteria
+- d.
+In the cafeteria

-- e. parent/teacher conference/PTA/SAC
+- e.
+Parent/teacher conference/PTA/SAC

 - f.
 Other

 - 4. Are students given adequate time for eating, once the student is seated, 15 minutes for breakfast, and 20 minutes for lunch?

-- 5. Does the school promote a healthy lifestyle and limit access to foods of minimal nutritional value?
-Foods of minimal nutritional value include but are not limited to carbonated soft drinks, chewing gum, and candy. - 6.
+- 5. Does your school promote a healthy lifestyle and limit access to foods of minimal nutritional value?
+Foods of minimal nutritional value include, but are not limited to, carbonated soft drinks, chewing gum, and candy. - 6.
 How does your school promote fundraisers that include the sale of non-food and nutritious food items and/or physical activity events that generate positive health habits? - 7.
 Do the dining areas include enough seating to accommodate all students who would like to sit and eat lunch, as well as enough serving areas to minimize student wait time in line? - 8.
 Does the school offer a la carte offerings that include appealing healthy choices? - 9.
-Does the school prohibit using food as reward or punishment as part of the discipline plan?
+Does the school prohibit using food as punishment? - 10.
+Does your school have a school garden?